A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 build projectname skunk bjl | Uploads built binary using bjl transfer (note: you might need to edit the upload settings).
 Will not work for ROM builds. |

 build projectname mrq Developername PublisherName Year | Create a JagGD MRQ file.
-This uses the screen and box images from \projectname\assets\jaggd\ Example: build projectname mrq Devname Pubname 2021 |
+This uses the screen

 build projectname ROM split | Build the ROM and split the output to HI and LO files |

-This is the file where you declare all the main assets to be
+This is the file where you declare all the main

 loaded for your project.
 Items such as graphics, sounds and music.